 Liabilities for guarantees are recorded in accordance with the accounting guidance for "Guarantees."
 There is no collateral held in relation to any guarantees.
-In the event any guarantee is drawn, there is no recourse to third parties.
+In the event any guarantee is drawn, there is no recourse to third parties unless specified below.